Future Leaders in Action

 Developing the Next Generation of Leaders at the Education Foundation

-At the Education Foundation of Palm Beach County, our mission extends beyond supporting students and teachers — we are also committed to developing the next generation of nonprofit, business, and community leaders.
-Through our internship program, students gain hands-on experience while contributing to meaningful work that impacts public education.
+At the Education Foundation of Palm Beach County, our mission extends beyond supporting students and teachers.
+We are equally committed to cultivating the next generation of nonprofit, business, and community leaders.
+Through our internship program, college students gain meaningful, hands-on experience while contributing to work that strengthens public education across Palm Beach County.

 Meet the Interns